Bill move out

 • Earmarking (designated for specific utilities, rent assistance only)

-• Circumstances (length of time homelessness, proof of pandemic-related eviction)
+• Circumstances (length of time homeless, proof of pandemic-related eviction)

 • Amount limits (only up to $1,500 per case, for example)